Yushi-Hu/VisualSketchpad/README.md

 llm_config={"cache_seed": None, "config_list": [{"model": "gpt-4o", "temperature": 0.0, "api_key": os.environ.get("OPENAI_API_KEY")}]}
 ```
 Above is all it needs for math and geometry tasks.

-(if you would like to use ag2, please reference this PR: https://github.com/Yushi-Hu/VisualSketchpad/pull/16)

 ### Installing vision experts for computer vision tasks